dockur/macos/readme.md

   - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.

-  - **With the keyboard!!** select "macOs Base System" to begin the installation
+  - Select `macOs Base System` with your keyboard to begin the installation.

-  - Select Disk Utility and then select the "QEMU HARDDISK Media" that has the size you specified
+  - Select `Disk Utility` and then select the `QEMU HARDDISK Media` that has the size you specified.

-  - Click erase to format the disk, you can put the name you want.
+  - Click `Erase` to format the disk, you can give it any name you want.

-  - When finished go back by closing the window and the proced the installation clicking "Reinstall macOS *version*"
+  - When finished, go back by closing the window and then proceed the installation by clicking `Reinstall macOS <version>`.

-  - When prompted where to install it select the disk you created
+  - When prompted where to install it, select the disk you created.

   - Once you see the desktop, your OSX installation is ready for use.